SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 * Finish reading from ``numbers``.
 * Assign the new array as the value of ``newNumbers``.

+..
+XXX May want to expand on the "execute the closure" step.

 Note in particular that
 Swift is accessing ``numbers`` for the entire duration of the ``map`` operation.